hazebam/cv/index.md

 ### __Technical Experience__

--
-- -Analysis of bias-corrected WRF data and comparison with AWS data. \n -
+- -Analysis of bias-corrected WRF data and comparison with AWS data.

 - -Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
--

 - -Using and interpreting glacier model outputs.
--

 - -Processing of large satellite imagery datasets to perform time series analysis.
--

 - -Creation of plots and animations of time-series data to display in an engaging and informative way.
--

 - -Strong ability to generate close working relationships with project supervisors to work collaboratively.
--

 - -Engaging in departmental seminars has provided key understanding of research as a career and the importance of sharing ideas.
--

 - -Discussions with international researchers to access data used in their publications and to discuss their findings.

 ### __Work Experience__

-- __Held a part time job as a lifeguard during studies:__
+- Held a part time job as a lifeguard during studies:
-   -
+- __Responsibilities:__
+   - Maintain qualification and keep up to date with updated guidance.
    - Developed time management skills balancing work and studies.
-   - Responsible for safety of special educational needs children within the pool and facillitate teaching and physiotherapy.
+   - Responsible for safety of special educational needs children within the pool.
+   - facillitate teaching and physiotherapy.

-- __Placement with local buisiness as part of my undergraduate degree to consult on sustainability:__
+- Placement with local buisiness as part of my undergraduate degree to consult on sustainability:
-   - Arranging meetings.
+- __Responsibilities:__
+   - Booking meetings with staff and management when I deem necessary.
    - Prioritising areas to focus on based on feasibility of changes.
    - Working independantly between meetings.
    - Working to deadlines to ensure goals were met.